Silver as an investment: Coins and rounds

-Other countries, such as Australia, Canada, Switzerland, and the United Kingdom also minted junk silver coins in the past.
-All three countries (except Switzerland) initially minted sterling silver coins for circulation, before the coins' silver content is reduced: Australia to 50% in 1946, Canada to 80% in 1920, and the United Kingdom to 50% near 1920.
+Other countries, such as Australia, Canada, Mexico, Switzerland and the United Kingdom also minted junk silver coins in the past.
+All these countries (except Mexico and Switzerland) initially minted sterling silver coins for circulation, before the coins' silver content was reduced: Australia to 50% in 1946, Canada to 80% in 1920 and the United Kingdom to 50% near 1920.
+Mexico's case was rather unique, in that while 1 peso coins had its silver content reduced to 50% in 1947, those with higher denominations (e.g. 5 pesos, 10 pesos) continued to be minted with 72–90% silver composition until the last silver coins were minted in 1979.

+Unlike coins, rounds are privately minted bullion that look similar to coins, but do not have a face value and are not legal tender.

 Exchange-traded products

 Silver exchange-traded products represent a quick and easy way for an investor to gain exposure to the silver price, without the inconvenience of storing physical bars.
 Silver ETPs include: